By Shane Devine

 It comes not from a miracle or prayer

 But us, for God helps those who help themselves.

 Let us rejoice upon the grave of Past:

 As olden Orders break apart, the new

 Awakes the tired, frees up choked pathways . . .

 Yet we still protest on a sacred point.

 I’ll chill these praises, let me make this clear–:

-Blame the ones who took away the time
+Blame the ones who took away our time

-Claiming all the works of art are waste,
+Claiming all the joys of art are waste;

 Tend again to dalliance and poise